2

 Their First Mistake (a dormant tent of Sons of the Desert, the society of Laurel & Hardy fans)

 I was brought up an Orthodox Jew, and most of my childhood schooling took place in yeshivot, Hebrew schools.
 Besides a decent secular education, I gained some knowledge of Hebrew and Aramaic, and an intensive grounding in religious law and thinking, including sources in the Old Testament and commentaries.
+I suspect that the model of disputation and exegesis I learned there underpins the skills in research and even teaching that I developed in graduate school.

 When I was an undergraduate, an alternative way to fulfill the language requirement was to study computer science.
 I